DZD-eV-Diabetes-Research/dict2graph/dict2graph_docs/hubbing.md

 ## The Problem

-When merging multiple datasets, the connection from origin parent to child nodes can get lost.
+When merging multiple datasets, the relation from parent to child nodes can get lost.

 Lets have an example with two datasets that will be merged: